tailwindlabs/tailwindcss/source/docs/opacity.blade.md

 ### Opacity Scale

 By default Tailwind provides five opacity utilities based on a simple numeric scale.
-You change, add, or remove these by editing the `opacity` section of your Tailwind config.
+You change, add, or remove these by editing the `theme.opacity` section of your Tailwind config.

-@component('_partials.customized-config', ['key' => 'opacity'])
+@component('_partials.customized-config', ['key' => 'theme.opacity'])
   '0': '0',
 - '25': '.25',
 - '50': '.5',